 I’m hoping fellow property enthusiasts will join me on my journey and give me useful tips along the way, or even learn a few things by reading my diary entries.

 I anticipate making a horrendous amount of mistakes, so hopefully others can learn from them.

 What type of property am I after?

-I have a budget of around £165k.
-I’m told I need about £25k deposit.
+I have a budget of around £165k, which I’m told requires approximately £25k deposit.

-I’m looking to get a 2 bedroom terrace house, in a very specific part of town.
+I’m looking to get a 2 bedroom terrace house, in a very specific part of town very local to me.
 I know the area quite well, and I already know it’s an extremely desirable location for renters.
-It’s close to town, there are good local amenities, and the transport links are more than efficient.
+It’s close to the town centre, with good local amenities, and the transport links are more than efficient, especially for London commuters.

 The town I live in is jam packed with Estate Agents, so I wasn’t entirely sure which one(s) to deal with.

 To narrow down my options, I looked on each of their websites and browsed through their stocklist to determine which one has the most 2-bedroom properties in the area I was keen on.
 Bingo!!

 So, this afternoon I got the ball rolling by popping into the Estate Agents.